pokt-network/poktroll-docker-compose-example/README.md

 ### 0. Prerequisites

-- Full Node.
-This AppGate Server deployment guide assumes the Full Node is deployed [in the same docker-compose stack](#deploying-a-full-node).
+- **Full Node**: This AppGate Server deployment guide assumes the Full Node is deployed [in the same docker-compose stack](#deploying-a-full-node).
-- A poktroll account with uPOKT tokens.
-Tokens can be acquired by contacting the team.
+- **A poktroll account with uPOKT tokens**: Tokens can be acquired by contacting the team.
 We plan to add a faucet for public testnet.
 You are going to need a BIP39 mnemonic phrase for your account.

 ### 1. Stake your application